Under the Lens, Into the Known: Over the Garden Wall

 Over the garden wall.’

-These motifs continue to the melodies of the show.
-A key musical cue, Come Wayward Souls, and its subsequent Potatus et Molassus leads the march in a symphony of reiteration in its similarities with Christian hymn, O’Holy Night.
+A key musical cue, Come Wayward Souls, and its subsequent Potatus et Molassus lead the march in a symphony of reiteration in their similarities with Christian hymn O’Holy Night.
 The show’s Old Black Train becomes Woody Guthrie’s The Little Black Train, The Fight is Over becomes T.Rex’s Ballrooms of Mars, and The Highwayman becomes the Disney animated St. James Infirmary Blues.
-Every frame and track eerily familiar to something you have seen or heard before.
+Every frame and track eerily familiar to things seen and heard before.
 Lyrical adjacencies ticking away in the subconscious: rhymes.
 And through this use of memory ad recognition, McHale has audience and characters alike travel through time as well as space, with references shifting from the 1600s, through the centuries, to the 1900s.
-The show even superseeding its true ’80s setting in its final shot; pulling out on the city landscape of Cartoon Network’s (as of then) unreleased show, Clarence.
+The show even superseeding its true ’80s setting in its final shot; pulling out on the city landscape of Cartoon Network’s (as of then) unreleased contemporary show Clarence.

-Though The Unknown is commonly speculated by audiences to be limbo, it is perhaps a more metaphorical abyss.
+Though The Unknown is commonly speculated to be limbo, it is perhaps a more metaphorical abyss.
 A space, instead, between the familiar and the unfamiliar; known and unknown.
 A collage of Americana artwork, and a composition of Americana concerto.
 Even the brothers’ fall into the riverbank – transporting them from their ’80s-set home to this purgatorial timeless landscape – references a more literal interpretation of an ‘uncanny valley’.
-And their destination, that of a wood, is itself a cacophony of the same sounds and sights across a vast vista, trees all appearing the same.
-Countless fairy tales employing the setting to evoke disorientation.
+And their destination, that of a wood, is itself a cacophony of the same sights and sounds across a vast vista – the visual similarity of trees evoking disorientation in any fairy tale.
 Lost forgotten stories, brought together in their structural and moral similarities; their rhymes.

 That ’80s setting is not for nothing, considered by many as the most revered and longed-for bygone era.
-This mentality is nothing new, however what may be new is for a memory to persevere through generations.
+A cultural yearning to return to the past is highly precedented, however for a memory to persevere through generations, is less so.
 With Generation Z of Western demographics, never having lived the ’80s, longing for it.
 Memories of memories.
 Copies of copies.
 And with reiteration comes degradation.
 Lines unblurring from facts and dates to reveries and vibes.
 This, laid bare, is the machine of nostalgia.
-Rotting the braincells of the old, and corrupting that of the newly formed.
-Driving the Woodman to madness, and Wirt to confusion and depression.
+Driving the Woodman to madness – lost in his own way – and Wirt to confusion and depression.
 This is the land that The Beast – the devil of McHale’s purgatory – inhabits.
 One in which children are grinded into fuel, to sustain the soul of something long-dead and grotesque.
 This is the cry of Pat McHale, and the cautionary fairy tale of a new generation of storyteller: ‘Beware the unknown‘.

-The slights between memory and folk-memory, of course, can be navigated by you only.
+The slights between memory and folk-memory can be navigated only by you.
 Memories, like stories, are no one thing, and form no holistic miscellany; they are varying and mercurial, kaleidoscopic and untameable.
-No bigger a wood could one imagine, and with each map esoteric, it is no wonder we are all but lost.
-But it is not the extinguishing of The Beast’s soul-sustained dark lantern that resolves Wirt’s dilemma, but the repurposing of it to what it was intended as in the first place: illumination.
+No bigger a wood could one imagine, and with each map esoteric, how could anyone be but lost.
+However, it is not the extinguishing of The Beast’s soul-sustained dark lantern that resolves Wirt’s dilemma, but the repurposing of it to what it was intended as in the first place: illumination.
 Guidance from the dark of the unknown, to the light of the known.
 Indeed, as McHale himself observed, ‘Maybe all our memories are lies.
 Maybe everything we perceive is a lie.
 But we have to put our belief somewhere.
 Right?‘ Or something like that.
-This is what a phonograph looks like, by the way.
+This is what a gramophone looks like, by the way.

 The Unknown is not where our horrors live, for nothing knowable may reside there.
 The uncanny is little more than resemblance, and autumn is but the ghost of winter.
 Instead, it is The Known we must face.
 And put nostalgia to bed.
-As the opening monologue of the show says ‘Somewhere, lost in the clouded annals of history, lies a place that few have seen – a mysterious place, called the Unknown – where long forgotten stories are revealed to those who travel through the wood…
+As the show opens with, ‘Somewhere, lost in the clouded annals of history, lies a place that few have seen – a mysterious place, called the Unknown – where long forgotten stories are revealed to those who travel through the wood…

 Harrison Whittle.